MicrosoftDocs/winrt-api/windows.management.update/windowsupdate_description.md

 ## -description

-Get the underlying description metadata string associated with a given [WindowsUpdate](./windowsupdate.md).
+Gets the underlying description metadata string associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -property-value

+The underlying description metadata string associated with the [WindowsUpdate](./windowsupdate.md) object.

 ## -remarks

 ## -see-also

 ## -examples